jcoliz/FakeObjects/README.md

 Any time we are adding objects to the system under test during the "Given" phase of a test, it's a good time to use the "SaveTo()" feature.
 In this example, we implement IFakeObjectsSaveTarget directly in the test class.
-You can also implement it directly, for example in a mock repository of items
+You can also implement it directly, for example in a mock repository of items.

 ```c#
 using System.Collections;